7 Common Myths and Misconceptions About Credit Scores

 As with income, many people tend to believe that their personal, demographic information makes its way onto their credit report, and impacts their credit score.

-It’s important to bear in mind that your credit reports and scores monitor your use of credit, and the way you manage your debts.
+Credit scores move frequently It’s important to bear in mind that your credit reports and scores monitor your use of credit, and the way you manage your debts.
 They do not include demographic information, such as race, religion, profession, sexual orientation, or so on.
 Similarly, it’s important to remember that your credit score does not track your personal financial funds, so information pertaining to your bank accounts, investment accounts, or cash transactions does not impact your credit score, in most cases (the exception to this rule generally occurs when transactions result in debts that can be reported to collection agencies, such as unpaid banking fees).

+Finally, credit experts like to remind consumers that their credit reports and scores are theirs, and theirs alone.
 In other words, there is no “joint” credit score between married people.
 In most cases, couples applying for a line of credit together (such as a mortgage) will need to have both partners’ credit checked.
 In this scenario, a spouse’s good (or poor) credit will not always counterbalance the other partner’s credit score; couples typically won’t be able to just submit the higher score and hope for the best.
 Likewise, joint accounts – such as mortgage, a shared credit card, or a loan for a vehicle – will appear on both individuals’ credit reports, affecting both people’s scores, sometimes in differing ways.

 6. You Don’t Need to Worry About Your Score If You’re Not Applying for New Credit